xuminic/subsync/README.md

 Sometimes only part of the subtitles need to be adjusted.
 In extreme situation you may have to use a subtitle editor.
 However if the situation is not that bad, subsync could speed up the process.
-Especially like the TV drama, once you figured out the formula of the first episode, it can be quickly applied on other episodes.
+Especially like the TV drama, once you figured out the formula of the first episode, it can be quickly applied to other episodes.

 The timeline shifting and scaling can be combined in one command.
 The process order is shifting first, then scaling.